How to join the informatics skunkworks?

 - Lead a research team on a project.
 This would require having a project ready that is undergraduate appropriate and accessible.
 If you think you might want to do that please discuss with Dane Morgan.
 It would likely take ~3h/wk.

-Fellowships are a great way to
+Fellowships and research programs are a great way to

 - Get funding for skunkworks activities (e.g., over the summer), typically a few thousands dollars.